Learn how to keep mosquitoes away with these handy suggestions to repel mosquitoes before they attack.

 Broad-Stroke Mosquito Control

 You can lessen mosquito bites by reducing the number of mosquitoes in an area.
 First, eliminate their breeding places, which are any objects that can hold as little as 1 tablespoon of water for seven to 10 days — the time it takes for eggs to hatch and larvae to mature.
 Commonly overlooked breeding spots include old tires, clogged gutters, abandoned tubs and buckets, and cemetery urns.
-Of course, you can do an excellent job of removing habitat and still have mosquitoes, compliments of natural breeding areas such as tree cavities and creek edges, or your neighbor's clogged gutters.use Bacillus thuringiensis israelensis (Bt)a naturally occurring bacterium
+Of course, you can do an excellent job of removing habitat and still have mosquitoes, compliments of natural breeding areas such as tree cavities and creek edges, or your neighbor's clogged gutters.Where standing water cannot be avoided, for example in large water troughs or ponds, you can use Bacillus thuringiensis israelensis (Bt) , a naturally occurring bacterium that infects mosquito larvae and kills them, yet is harmless to people and fish.
+Many garden centers sell commercially made, doughnut-shaped mosquito dunks or granulated products containing this fast-acting biological larvacide.

-Many Mother Earth News readers report that keeping chickens, ducks or guineas reduces mosquitoes because the birds are natural mosquito predators (see "Poultry Pest Patrol Stories" under "Community" at http://www.motherearthnews.com).
+Many Mother Earth News readers report that keeping chickens, ducks or guineas reduces mosquitoes because the birds are natural mosquito predators (see "Poultry Pest Patrol: Control Insects With Barnyard Fowl").

 According to the book Common Sense Pest Control, if you have a small body of water with no natural outlet, you should stock it with goldfish; mosquito fish (Gambusia affinis), which often are available from mosquito-control agencies; or native fish, many of which are good mosquito predators, too.